snyk-community/sdr-bootstrap-prepack/README.md

 Now we can back to the Structor workspace.
 Find on the home page a warning note about the server: we already did start the server, and it's left to sign in to the service.

 The project has already implemented an authentication by token with Spring Security.
-There is some user accounts in service (they are created by default while server is starting, to remove or change this remove or change `server/src/main/resources/import.sql` file accordingly).
+There are some user accounts in service (they are created by default while server is starting, to remove or change this remove or change `server/src/main/resources/import.sql` file accordingly).
 Access to all exposed data repositoires is forbidden.

 As you already know, in Structor you are working with live Web application, which has to have an access to the REST service.
 So, you have to sign in into the service before creating components in order to avoid a data access denying.